Winning numbers drawn in 'Cash 3 Evening' game - NewsBreak

 impact601.com

-Services will be held at 3:00 p.m., Tuesday, August 16, 2022, at the First Pentecostal Church in McLain for Mr. Wilburn Jerome Parker, age 70, of McLain.
-Mr. Parker passed from this life on August 6, 2022, at Merit Health Wesley in Hattiesburg.
+Graveside services will be held at 3:00 p.m.
+Saturday, August 13, 2022, in the Oak Bowery Cemetery of Ellisville for Mr. Johnny A. Daniel, Sr. age 65, of Taylorsville who passed from this life on August 10, 2022, at his residence.
 Bro.
-Marc Rutland will officiate the service with burial to follow in Progress Cemetery.
-Pallbearers will be Dakota Lockley, Jerome Parker, Travis Parker, Ryan Parker, Landon Parker, Jessie Ray Cowart, David Barrentine, and Kevin Cowart.
+Glenn Shoemake will officiate with burial to follow.
+Pallbearers will be Ronnie Parker, Lance Smith, Lance Blackwell, Michael Keith Knight, III, Jerrod Buffington and Kyle Knight.

 Comments / 0